vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_plugin_installation.html.md

 As part of the tutorial, you will build a Twitter client.
 The development process followed is how developers actually develop an app from scratch.

-To make it newbie friendly, we have tweaked the process a bit to keep the easier concepts (User Interface elements) earlier in the roadmap & deferred hard to perceive concepts (models, network calls etc) later.
+To make it newbie friendly, we have tweaked the process a bit to keep the easier concepts (User Interface elements) earlier in the roadmap & deferred advanced concepts (models, network calls etc) later.
 We have refrained ourselves from using difficult words (also jargons).
 So it may happen that you would already know an Android concept, but you would not know the technical name of the concept.
 As a mobile app developer, it should not matter to you.
 But if discover this fact later, please do not blame us.

 ## Target Audience